tal-mat/tal-mat/README.md

 - 💻 I’m looking for a technological role (Entry level).
 - 🎨 I will present here the current projects I am working on.
 - 📋 My CV appears on my LinkedIn.
-- ⚡ Fun fact: Marvel movies fan in front of you.
+- ⚡ Fun fact: Marvel fan in front of you.